social-media-ethics-automation/book/book_contents/ch19_capitalism/04_meta_vs_users.md

 ```

 - Vote for government representatives (or pressure the government) so that they will regulate social media sites
-  - Meta spends a lot of money to lobby US government leaders, so they wont be inclined to regulate Meta in a way it doesn't like
+  - Meta spends a lot of money to lobby US government leaders, so they won't be inclined to regulate Meta in a way it doesn't like